-"Tablet-based systems are on the rise.
-It creates a convenient customer experience," Calio said.
+"Tablet-based systems are on the rise," Calio said.
+"It creates a convenient customer experience."
 He recalled Nordstrom leading the way with handheld devices, bringing POS functionality to wherever the customer was, regardless of what they were buying.
 "Mobile POS is how retailers are attempting to bridge the gap between buying online and buying in store."

 "The real-time aspect alone is huge," Calio said.
 "Retailers can manage inventory in real time.
-A woman can buy a dress online, pick it up in store the same day and wear it that night]."
+A woman can buy a dress online, pick it up in store the same day, and wear it that night."

 Consumers are using their phones more frequently than ever to make purchases, and near-field communication (NFC) makes it possible.
 NFC-enabled phones act as a mobile wallet, allowing retailers to replace in-store POS hardware, so customers make fast and convenient purchases with a mere phone swipe.